 Confirm Your Interest in the Job

-Keep in mind that the closing of an interview is a great opportunity to express your enthusiasm for the job.
-One way to do this is to explain how the interview has confirmed your interest in the job.
+The closing of an interview is a great opportunity to express your enthusiasm for the job.
+One way to do this is to explain how the interview has confirmed your interest in the position.

 Ask for the Job

 If you are sure you want the job after the interview, do what any good salesperson does at the end of a meeting and ask for the job, albeit tactfully.

 I want you to know that I am very interested in carrying out this role for your firm, and do hope that you will be extending an offer or offering me a spot in the next round of interviews.
 Please let me know if you have any further questions for me going forward.

 The end of your interview also is an opportunity to reiterate why the position fits your skills and is a good match given your assets as a candidate.

 In closing, it seems to me that the position is a great fit.
 I look forward to using my advanced cloud computing skills, expertise in project management, and ability to bring in projects on time.